 Resources & Advocacy

 We endeavor to make compassionate, effective treatment available to all who need it.
-Behavioral Tech supports the work of its parent organization, The Linehan Institute, and other community partners who advocate on behalf of those suffering.
+Behavioral Tech supports the work of community partners who advocate on behalf of those suffering.
 Together, funds and resources are directed to areas of need.

 - Presentations at national conferences such as the National Alliance for Mental Illness (NAMI), and partnerships with support organizations like the National Education Alliance Borderline Personality Disorder (NEABPD), Sashbear, and PROJECT 375, help provide resources and hope for those suffering and their loved ones.